Skip to content

 The end of the financial year in Australia is on the 30th of June.
 It’s an important time for many of us, with many responsibilities to keep in mind as 12 months of financial activity come to a close.
 It is also a good time to reflect on our financial situation, review our expenses and revenue, and plan for the year ahead.

-There are many deadlines for various tax-related activities, such as the filing and payment of tax returns.
-As these deadlines draw near, it is important to stay on top of your finances to ensure a smooth transition into the new financial year.
+There are many deadlines for various tax-related activities, and as these deadlines draw near, it is important to stay on top of your finances to ensure a smooth transition into the new financial year.

 What are the key dates I need to keep in mind?

-It’s important to note the end of the financial year is not the only deadline for businesses.
-For business owners who file income tax returns themselves, the deadline is the 31st of October.
-However, if you are working with an accountant (like Beany), the deadline for filing with a registered tax agent is the 15th of May the following year.
+For loding tax returns, any business owners who file income tax returns themselves, the deadline is 31 October.
+However, if you are working with an accountant (like Beany), the deadline for filing with a registered tax agent is 15 May the following year.
 Circumstances and structure may change that date, so please confirm with your accountant or the ATO.

 There are many things to be aware of throughout the financial year - our calendar provides a comprehensive list of key dates, so you can keep on top of your compliance and reporting responsibilities.
 If you'd like to know more, the ATO has more information on lodging and paying due dates.